Pogonomyrmex lobatus Santschi

 erect, short white to yellowish setae.
 Entire body concolorous reddish-orange to

-reddish-brown, head often slightly lighter in color.
+reddish-brown, head often slightly lighter.

 Male